 Thinking about joining an ACO?
 Want to form your own but don't know where to start?
 It's our business to bring physicians together, giving them the scale, leverage, and resources needed to stay competitive, participate in value-based care opportunities, and utilize patient-focused programs designed to boost revenue and improve community health.

-In less than two years, TMA PracticeEdge has formed twelve ACOs in Texas, strengthening the independent practice of more than 500 physicians serving 110,000+ patients across 35 counties.
+In less than three years, TMA PracticeEdge has formed thirteen ACOs in Texas, strengthening the independent practice of more than 550 physicians serving 200,000+ patients across 45 counties.

 ACO services are offered through our strategic partner, Innovista Health Solutions, an industry leader currently managing physician-led ACOs.
 The organization’s physician-centric ACO toolkit includes a total population management solution to assess, develop, manage, measure, and reward our high-performing physician networks.

 We'll walk with you each step of the way, guiding and consulting as you and your colleagues develop your ACO's structure, make decisions, implement technology, and actively manage ACO activities.